zioCristia/esp-energy-monitor-v1/README.md

 # Software
 The software used is EspHome in order to integrate the sensor with my HomeAssistant server but you may as well use another software to your liking.

-You can find an example of the code [here](https://github.com/zioCristia/esp-energyMonitor/blob/main/energy-monitor.yaml.example).
+You can find an example of the code I used [here](https://github.com/zioCristia/esp-energyMonitor/blob/main/energy-monitor.yaml.example) or check in the [openenergymonitor](https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/how-to-build-an-arduino-energy-monitor-measuring-current-only?redirected=true) site for others examples.

 The filter section is used to obtain the right value of current from the sensor.
 I've done it confronting the values read with a well know source (like a phone or an electric heater).
 Moreover I've added a part to read zero values when we are near zero due to some interference that never allows to have values equal to zero.